EventSaucePHP/EventSauce/docs/docs/advanced/database-structure.md

 ## Table per aggregate identifier.

 In this approach the messages will be assigned to a table per aggregate identifier.
-Tables will be create dynamically.
+Tables will be created dynamically.
 Table names generally follow a naming scheme consisting of the aggregate type and identifier, like "orders_[order process id]".

 ### Pro's